pirica/wordtohtml/README.md

 # USAGE

 ## debug mode
-Will display the various XML files which make up a DOCX file.
+Will display the various XML files which make up a DOCX file and also display the resultant HTML.
 ```
 $rt = new WordPHP(true);
 ```